Numerators in Parametric Representations of Feynman Diagrams: Applications to the Wess--Zumino model

-As can be expected, the numerator for the \(\psi_K^4\) is more complex, due to its higher degree.
-Nevertheless, since we only need one of the forest polynomial \(U^{4,5,\{1,2\}}\) and derivatives of the Symanzik polynomial \(\psi_K\), it is not so hard to compute with an algebraic manipulation program.
+As can be expected, the numerator for the $U_K^4$ is more complex, due to its higher degree.
+Nevertheless, since we only need one of the forest polynomial $U^{4,5,\{1,2\}}$ and derivatives of the Symanzik polynomial $U_K$, it is not so hard to compute with an algebraic manipulation program.
+Indeed the correlation $U^{1,2}$ and $U^{4,5}$, being correlations of neighbouring edges, can be expressed from derivatives of the polynomial~$U_K$, using that $2 p_1\cdot p_2 = p_1^2 + p_2^2 - p_3^2$.
+In the Gaussian integration on the graph, each of the terms give $U^{1,2}$, $\partial_1 U_K$, $\partial_2 U_K$ and $\partial_3 U_K$ and one can deduce the following relation between these polynomials

-The resulting expression, of degree 6, has 729 terms and is too large to print here, but can be found in our supplementary material.
-One can however check that it has the full symmetry of the problem.
-Using this symmetry, it is possible to describe this polynomial while avoiding an explicit formula.
-Most of the constraints on the possible terms come from the facts that the degree in each variable is at most 2 and the combined powers of the variables linked to the three edges meeting at a given vertex cannot be greater than~3.
-This in particular precludes that the edges associated to two squared variables may meet in a common vertex.